phillid/sand-leek/README.md

 Builds and tests have been successfully carried out for:

-* Windows with MinGW on Linux
+* Windows with MinGW on Linux - I cannot support coloured  output for Windows
 * Solaris 10

 but these are not automated, nor are they part of the primarily supported